elModo7/elModo7/README.md

 ### 💻 About me:

-I love architecting, I started my career studying for SysOps and Network administrator built my home lab using third party software.
+I love architecting, I started my career studying for SysOps & Network administrator role so I built my homelab using third party software.

 Then I took a pure dev approach first focusing heavily on automating and then making my own specialized tools.

-I also finished my Master's in Cybersecurity, a topic that involves every step of developing quality services and infrastructure.
+I also took my Master's in Cybersecurity, mainly because I already had knowledge on that area and makes me take more transversal roles.

 I now work as a FullStack dev while I take on my studies, certificates and hobby projects.